pgroenbaek/dbtracks-stf-profiles/README.md

 - When superelevation is enabled Open Rails will generally remove the existing curved track sections.
 But this does not happen for Dynatrax pieces that have both curved and straight sections.
 If such Dynatrax pieces exist in a route you will find that the superelevated sections overlap with those Dynatrax pieces (at least in Open Rails 1.5.1).

-## License:
+## License

 These STF track profiles are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Acknowledgements
+In memory of Norbert Rieger.

-All credit goes to Norbert Rieger who is the author of the original DBTracks shapes.
+All credit goes to Norbert as he is the author of the original DBTracks shapes.